bestian830/auth-service/API.md

 **错误响应:**

+- 400 missing_device_credentials: "Missing X-Device-ID or X-Session-Token header"
 - 401 invalid_credentials: "PIN code is incorrect"
 - 403 device_not_authorized: "This device is not authorized for your organization or is inactive"
+- 403 invalid_session: "Session token is invalid or expired.
+Please reactivate the device."
 - 404 device_not_found: "Device not found"

 ---